Diora-Network/Diora/README.md

 https://user-images.githubusercontent.com/49777543/168764160-121147ce-78c3-4e77-a020-5e03df8e6e06.mp4

-Fully EVM compatible parachain built on Substrate for Kusama and Polkadot
+Diora Network is a incentivised smart contract parachain, utilizing advanced PoSM with Double Validation & Randomization for security guarantees

 ## Devnet Chain Specs

-The Devnet is a early access live testnet used to showcase diora's products during polkadot hackathon 2022
+The Devnet is a public early access testnet to validate the technical architecture and security of our blockchain in a setting that is as realistic as possible.

 Chain ID
 ```